YasAsgari/Mosaic-benchmark/README.md

 # Execution

-The algorithm can be used as a standalone program as well as integrated into Python scripts.
+The algorithm can be used as a standalone program and integrated into Python scripts.

 **Link stream parameters**